David Villar Player Props: Giants vs. Tigers

 David Villar At The Plate

-- In 41.7% of his games this season (five of 12), Villar has picked up at least one hit, and in three of those games (25.0%) he recorded at least two.
+- Villar has picked up a hit in 38.5% of his 13 games this year, with more than one hit in 23.1% of them.

-- In 12 games played this season, he has hit a homer in two of them.
+- He has gone deep in two of 13 games played this year, and in 6% of his plate appearances.

-- In two games this season, Villar has picked up an RBI, and in both of those games he had multiple runs batted in.
+- In two games this year, Villar has picked up an RBI, and in both of those games he had multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.